____________________________________________________________________________

 outbursts;

-with too many activities at once |
+- tendency toward being involved with too many activities at once |

 All the above plus